 I did have access to a big public library, though.
 And I was an expert in using libraries.

-As a news reporter in the 1980s and 90s, I spent countless hours in libraries researching stories, poring through old documents, periodicals, government data and microfiche files (google “microfiche”).
+As a news reporter in the 1980s and 90s, I spent countless hours in libraries researching stories.
+This required poring through old documents, periodicals, government data and microfiche files (google “microfiche”).
 Libraries were the Google of the 20th century.
+At the library, I was expert at finding the resources that would help me find the best job opportunities.

 For aspiring writers, the most important publication was Editor & Publisher.
 It was the Holy Bible of the literary/media world.
 Each issue featured job listings across the publishing spectrum.
 There were probably a hundred or more listings in each issue, from across the U.S. and elsewhere.